accesscode-2-1/unit-3-project/deliverables/WeeklyRetroTemplate.md

   *  What should we do differently next time?
   *  What did we learn?
   *  What still puzzles us?
-  *  Did each team member meet their goals?
-Why or why not?

 **Individual Team Members**

   *  Team Member #1
     * Goals/Responsibilities Last Week:
+    * Did you meet your goals/responsibilities last week?
+Why or why not?
     * Goals/Responsibilities This Week:
   *  Team Member #2
     * Goals/Responsibilities Last Week:
+    * Did you meet your goals/responsibilities last week?
+Why or why not?
     * Goals/Responsibilities This Week:
   *  Team Member #3
     * Goals/Responsibilities Last Week:
+    * Did you meet your goals/responsibilities last week?
+Why or why not?
     * Goals/Responsibilities This Week:
   *  (Team Member #4)
     * Goals/Responsibilities Last Week:
+       * Did you meet your goals/responsibilities last week?
+Why or why not?
     * Goals/Responsibilities This Week:

 **Additional Potential Discussion Topics**: